jcvignoli/lumiere-movies/src/README.txt

 Full list of changes is available on [GitHub](https://github.com/jcvignoli/lumiere-movies/commits/master "Lumière GitHub").

+= 4.8 =

+Renamed all actions and filters prefix from lum_ to lumiere_

 = 4.7 =

 New "coming soon" WordPress block and filter to display upcoming movies (country and dates filters)